sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 Returns USA-based addresses.
 Matches:

 - City, State, Zip, and variant representations of these elements such as abbreviations
 - Digits, Street, City, State, Zip, and variant representations of these elements such as abbreviations .
-TODO: According to my test, something lacking zip like 11 Center Street, Amherst, MA isn't recognized, is that right? see https://dev.sensible.so/editor/?d=test_playground_frances&c=types&g=test_types
 - PO boxes with a number represented in digits

 For example: